 The process begins by 3D printing the brackets and acquiring the correct sized timber lengths and polycarbonate sheets in preparation for the lesson.

 Students are then taken through a series of presentation slides where they will be introduced to the uses and history of greenhouses, before moving on to learn about structures and brackets.

 The main part of the lesson is the assembly of the greenhouse, a hands-on activity that is sure to get students engaged in teamwork and problem solving.

 The completed greenhouse structure can then be used in a range of plenary activities.
 For example you could discuss how you would improve your greenhouse, where is the greenhouse best placed and what could be grown given the environment it will be situated.

-The affordable lesson pack comes as a digital pack including a teacher’s guide, lesson plan, presentation, instruction sheet, exercise sheet, equipment list and STL files.
-To get hold of the lesson, head here: http://bit.ly/2pFuTQb
+The lesson pack comes as part of the Makerversity DIY 10 lesson bundle and includes a teacher’s guide, lesson plan, presentation, instruction sheet, exercise sheet, equipment list and STL files.